Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science June 2023 Paper 2 Target Revision.md

 ## Merge sort and bubble sort

 ### Merge sort
 Merge sort is based on the divide and conquer strategy similar to binary search.
-As such, it is Merge sort repeately divides the initial list
+As such, its average and worst-case time complexity is O(n log n) - making it more efficient than bubble and insertion sort/

+Merge sort repeatedly divides the initial list in half until there are singular elements.
+Then, each element from index 0 is compared with its neighbouring one (index + 1).
+This is repeated until the first pair is ordered successfully.
+This is repeated; the sublists therefore double in size after comparing the elements and merging them.
+Repeat until

 ## IDE